zaius/docs/lib/learn/basics/04_using-the-web-interface.md

 ![image](/images/feed-add-app.png)

-The add application wizard allows toy to add either repositories from GitHub or Bitbucket.
+The add application wizard allows you to add either repositories from GitHub or Bitbucket.
 If these repositories are private, the wizard gives your various option for enabling wercker to access these repositories.